flatironinstitute/baobzi/README.md

 ## Building/testing
 Baobzi's only dependencies are cmake >= 3.5, and a C/C++17 compiler (gcc only really, currently).
-I get _vastly_ better performance out of g++-11 (*ONLY FOR C++ HEADER ONLY BUILDS*) right now than any other compiler, and I'm not sure exactly why.
-It's very finicky, where the size of the compilation unit matters.
-Therefore, for optimal performance, currently, I suggest using the C shared/static library interface with gcc rather than the C++ header directly.
+I get the best performance out of g++-11 right now.
+While there is a header only library for C++, it can be quite finicky.
+Therefore, for optimal performance, I currently suggest using the C shared/static library interface with gcc rather than the C++ header directly.
 See [examples/C/baobzi_timing.c](examples/C/baobzi_timing.c) for an example.
-On my Xeon Gold 6128 using one core, this example gets roughly 50M evals/s on a simple 2D example, and 20M evals/s on a simple 3D example.
+On my Xeon Gold 6128 using one core, this example gets roughly 20M evals/s on a simple 2D example, and 3M evals/s on a simple 3D example.

 ```bash
 # At FI -- module load gcc cmake matlab